Ah Boys to Men 2: Theme song

-The official theme song of Ah Boys to Men 2, titled "Brothers", was written, composed and performed by Tosh Zhang, a YouTube personality who is part of the cast in the film.
+The official theme song of this film, titled "Brothers", was written, composed and performed by Tosh Zhang, a YouTube personality who is part of the cast in the film.
 An official music video was uploaded on YouTube on January 24, 2013.

 Release

 The trailer for part two was showcased at the Asia TV Forum & Market and ScreenSingapore 2012 from December 4, 2012 to December 7, 2012.
 Within a week of its upload online, the trailer had already amassed approximately 20 million views.

 Earlier reports gave the release date for the full film as January 31, 2013 and February 7, 2013.
 However, the official commercial release date for part two in Singaporean cinemas was later confirmed as February 1, 2013.

-Ah Boys to Men 2 premiered on January 30, 2013, two days before its commercial release, at the Festive Grand Theatre at Resorts World Sentosa – the first local film to do so.
-It was released in Malaysian cinemas on March 14, 2013.
+This film started premiering on January 30, 2013, two days before its commercial release, at the Festive Grand Theatre at Resorts World Sentosa – the first local film to do so.
+It was released in Malaysia on March 14, 2013, and also released in Taiwan in sometime in April 2013.

 Reception

 Critical response

-Ah Boys to Men 2 garnered mixed reviews from critics, similar to its predecessor.
+This film has garnered mixed reviews from critics, similar to its predecessor.
 In contrast to his review for part one, in which he called it a "misfire", Travis Wong of insing.com called part two a "perfect salute" and gave it 2 stars out of 5.
 Mervin Tay of The New Paper said that the second part "has the usual trappings of a Jack Neo movie, but with a context that will resonate with anyone who has been through national service, a rite of passage for all male Singaporeans and their families."
 TODAY's Christopher Toh wrote that it "isn't all bad but lacks a big payoff" and gave it 3 stars out of 5.
 Gabriel Chong of Movie Exclusive gave it 3.5 stars.
 She said that it was not "a perfect movie by any measure", but that it "still manages to tap onto the perfectly relatable and uniquely Singaporean experience of BMT for a moving portrayal of the bond of brotherhood forged through that unforgettable rite of passage."
 Writing for F Movie Mag was Shawne Wang, who gave it a negative review of 1.5 stars out of a possible 5.
 She labelled it a "misfire in practically every way".
 Dylan Tan of The Business Times felt that there was no improvement in the plot and it was the "same old drill".
 A Time Out Singapore reviewer commented that the film was "wrapped up in a heart-warming message".
 Channel NewsAsia called it an "enjoyable film with problems", giving a score of 3 out of 5 stars and citing the heavy product placement and over-emphasis on details as some of the situations that needed improvement.